We're Hiring for 2015!

-Traffic Authority positions are paid, part-time positions coordinated by the Emergency & Operations Planning Section (EOPS) of the Vancouver Police Department.
+Traffic Authority positions are paid, auxiliary / on-call positions coordinated by the Emergency & Operations Planning Section (EOPS) of the Vancouver Police Department.
 As a Traffic Authority member, you will work varied shifts on an on-call basis.
-The starting wage is $20.71 per hour.
+The starting wage is $22.18 per hour.

 A minimum commitment of one year in the unit is required.

 Traffic Authority Applicants: Attending one of the VPD's monthly Information Sessions at the Justice Institute of B.C. in New Westminster will provide you with detailed information and you can pick up an application form.

 To apply for a position with the Traffic Authority, you must meet the following requirements: